 If you put together the answers to those questions, you will probably have a favourite colour palette.

-To put the colours together
+To put the colours you love, together in a sweater

 In the sweater Hjemover, the white represents the snow.
 White is used as the main colour because it is easy to combine with other colours.